usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/create-custom-os.rst

 Editing Custom OS Profiles
 --------------------------

 If you have created a custom OS profile, you can edit it at any time.
-You cannot modify a profile provided by UShareSoft.
+You cannot modify a profile provided by UForge.

 To edit your OS profile: